-It’s frustrating when people don’t get what you’re communicating, yet it’s important they grasp what you’re saying.
-Wouldn’t it be nice if they read and understand a document so you have a common vocabulary and starting point when you meet?
+It’s frustrating when people don’t get what you’re communicating, yet it’s essential they grasp what you’re saying.
+Wouldn’t it be nice if they can read and understand a document, so you have a common vocabulary and starting point when you meet?

 A technical writer is an expert at translating experts.
 She’s skilled at translating jargon and pinpointing what’s essential for a targeted audience.

 A lot of technical writing is about business workflows, product manuals and how-to guides, like the one that came with your microwave oven.

 Some technical writing provides product background; many websites do a good job with this.
 For instance, I went online to read about Toyotas before I visited the showroom.
 When I arrived, the salesman knew that I was informed about which cars I was most interested in.